meganmansfield/ERS_NIRCam/README.md

 pip install -e '.[jwst]'
 cd ..
 conda install jupyter
+ipython kernel install --user --name=ers-nircam
 ```

 Ensure you are in the correct environment with ```conda env list```!

+When opening the demo Jupyter Notebook, check to make sure that you are in the correct kernel by making sure the right-hand corner of the notebook says ```ers-nircam'''.
+If it doesn't, select the menu options Kernel --> Change kernel --> ers-nircam.